How to monitor globally distributed sites

 You can associate the site and click Save.

-Citrix ADM starts monitoring the Citrix ADC instances added in Bangalore site along with the instances at the other two sites as well.
+Citrix ADM starts monitoring the Citrix ADC instances added in the Bangalore site along with the instances at the other two sites as well.